dmccuskey/lua-objects/README.md

 A collection of Lua modules.

-These are modules from my DMC Corona Library.
-I wanted to start using these modules in a server environment, so I am pulling out the non-Corona stuff.
-I will later re-integrate into the Corona Library, using subclassing, etc.
+These are pure Lua modules pulled out of my DMC Corona Library.
+I wanted to start using these in a server environment.
+They will later be re-integrate into the Corona Library, using subclassing, etc.

-Some of the modules also require [Corovel](https://github.com/dmccuskey/lua-corovel) installed as well.
-The modules are noted below.